HOW HBS BUFFALO STARTED

 Back in 1951, there were no MBA programs offered in the Western New York area.
 This meant that there were no public programs for companies to send their new or potential managers for development opportunities.

 In the next few years, the moderator team expanded to include Dick Piper, Ralph Seiler, Ray Bernhardt MD, Frank Wilton, Kevin Keane, George Laub, and Myles Fox.
-During the 60 year span of the Program, at least 70 HBS graduates have moderated cases.
+During the 70 year span of the Program, at least 109 HBS graduates and others have moderated cases.
 (See List of Historical Moderators) Many of the volunteer moderators are so committed to management development and Buffalo that they have continued their service for over 20 years.
 Some have continued for more than twice that!
-See the list under the title Historical Moderators.

 HOW IT EVOLVED

-By the 1980’s, the Program had grown to a class size averaging 25 participants.
-However, the Christmas break, and January school closings for weather often lead to a reduced class size for the second half of the year.
+By the 1980s, the Program had grown to a class size averaging 25 participants.
+However, the Christmas break and January school closings for weather often lead to reduced class size for the second half of the year.
 In addition, the number of volunteer moderators shrank.
 In response, the Program length was reduced from 26 to 13 weeks, and the name was changed from Executive to Management Development.

 THE USE OF FUNDS